xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

   - the reliability is defined as a function of frequency.
 - further check how they use the reliability and frequency function.
 - how to define the energy cost of replicaiton?
 Different task may have different energy consumption
+- when the check of the error is conducted?
+  - if the check is conducted too late and it shows the task has errors, then will the task miss its deadline if it has no time to be re-executed again?